Help make this site ad-free by clicking the PayPal donation button in the sidebar Every little bit helps. Thank you for

 This document was last updated in 2001, but the information is still relevant today.
 If you wish to repost or reproduce this information in print or on the web, you are free to do so but must follow the Creative Commons License attached to this document.

-If you need clarification about this CC License or wish to vet your use of this document or ask for an exception to the above license (such as permission to use in a Guild meeting to educate members), please click on the outgoing mail envelope icon in the sidebar of this blog to contact me Thanks for your cooperation!
+If you need clarification about this CC License or wish to vet your use of this document or ask for an exception to the above license (such as permission to use in a Guild meeting to educate members), please send me a message via my contact form.
+Thanks for your cooperation!

 As a somewhat long-time member of several knitting email lists where this topic has repeatedly generated heated discussion and occasionally misinformation, it is clear that knitters need access to user-friendly information on copyright and how it relates to our day-to-day knitting activities.